• How to create invoices for your limited company

 Whenever you need to collect payment from a client or customer, you’ll need to issue an invoice.

-A step-by-step guide to creating a standard invoice
+A step-by-step guide to creating standard invoices

 Step 1: Use a professional format